marijnh/Eloquent-JavaScript/01_values.md

 {{index NaN, "type coercion"}}

-In the [Introduction](intro), I mentioned that JavaScript goes out of its way to accept almost any program you give it, even programs that do odd things.
+In the [introduction](intro), I mentioned that JavaScript goes out of its way to accept almost any program you give it, even programs that do odd things.
 This is nicely demonstrated by the following expressions:

 ```
 console.log(8 * null)